Habitation and Logistics Outpost: Design

 The HALO will form an initial scaled-down habitation module.
 Its primary purpose will be to fulfill the life-support requirements of visiting crew on Orion spacecraft and a space to allow preparations for lunar landing departure.
 It will feature a functional pressurized volume providing sufficient command, control and data handling capabilities, energy storage and power distribution, thermal control, communications and tracking capabilities, two axial and up to two radial docking ports, stowage volume, environmental control and life-support systems to augment the Orion spacecraft and support a crew of four for at least 30 days.
 The exterior of the HALO module will feature body-mounted radiators (BMRs), batteries and communications antennae will be added.
 One axial docking port will connect to the International logistics and habitat module (I-HAB) and one radial docking port is allocated for use by the Human Landing System.
 Batteries will be provided by the Japan Aerospace Exploration Agency (JAXA).
 These will provide power to the module prior to the deployment of the Power and Propulsion Element (PPE) solar arrays and during occultation of the Sun by the Earth and Moon.
 The Canadian Space Agency will be providing interfaces and base point for use by Canadarm 3.

 Science

-HALO will host two scientific packages at launch aimed at improving the understanding of space weather and prediction models.
-The NASA-built Heliophysics Environmental and Radiation Measurement Experiment Suite and the ESA-built European Radiation Sensors Array (ERSA).
+HALO will host three scientific packages at launch aimed at improving the understanding of space weather and prediction models.
+The NASA-built Heliophysics Environmental and Radiation Measurement Experiment Suite, the ESA-built European Radiation Sensors Array (ERSA), and the ESA-built Internal Dosimetry Array (IDA).